citizenos/ep_translations/README.md

+# ep_translations

-# Plugin to override etherpad and it's plugins translations
+**A Plugin to override etherpad and it's plugins translations**

 This plugin uses sepparate translations folder that contains files which override all other plugin translations.
-As all plugins are translated sepparatly in each project, there might me cases where translations are missing for some languages.
+As all plugins are translated separately in each project, there might me cases where translations are missing for some languages.
 Also sometimes translations might not be as accurate or look a little clumsy.
-This plugin can load translations from sepparate git repository on the go, or use static commited files that are stored in `/src/ep_translations` folder
+This plugin can load translations from separate Git repository on the go, or use static committed files that are stored in `/src/ep_translations` folder

-for git config details look: https://github.com/strugee/node-git-clone-or-pull Plugin config for using git
+For git config details look: https://github.com/strugee/node-git-clone-or-pull

+Plugin config for using Git:
 ``` javascript
 "ep_translations":{
     "type": "git",